elisagdelope/ESM2-bindingsites/README.md

 The model may need more training, however it still achieves better performance on the test set in terms of loss, accuracy, precision, recall, F1 score, ROC_AUC, and Matthews Correlation Coefficient (MCC) compared to the models trained on the smaller dataset [found here](https://huggingface.co/datasets/AmelieSchreiber/binding_sites_random_split_by_family) of ~209K protein sequences.
-Note, this model has a high recall, meaning it is likely to detect binding sites, but it has a low precision, meaning the model will likely return false positives as well.
+Note, this model has a high recall, meaning it is likely to detect binding sites, but it has a precision score that is somewhat lower than the SOTA structural models mentioned above, meaning the model may return some false positives as well.

 ## Training procedure